Q. Who is eligible to Vote by Mail ballot?

 Q. How do I return my mail ballot?

 A. Mail ballots must be returned in the envelope provided.
 The envelope must include the voter's signature.
-Voted mail ballots must be received by 7:00 p.m. (eastern time) VOTE BY MAIL BALLOTS CANNOT BE ACCEPTED AT A POLLING PLACE.
+Voted mail ballots must be received by 7:00 p.m. (eastern time) on Election Day.
+VOTE BY MAIL BALLOTS CANNOT BE ACCEPTED AT A POLLING PLACE.
+However, they may be accepted at an Early Voting location during the Early Voting period, or placed in the secure drop box in front of the Elections Office.
 If you request and receive an mail ballot and later decide to vote at the polls, take your mail ballot with you to be cancelled at your polling place.

 Q. How do I correct a missing signature on my mail ballot?